Artenuvielle/GW2-SCT/README.md

 If you want to add your own fonts copy them in the "addons/sct/fonts/" subfolder of your game directory.
 You can configure the output in the arcdps options panel (opened by default with Alt+Shift+T).

+If for some reason the addon is not loading for you, check that you have the newest version of the Microsoft Visual C++ Redistributables installed.
+Get it [here](https://support.microsoft.com/de-de/help/2977003/the-latest-supported-visual-c-downloads).

 ### Translations

 Translations can be found on this repository in the according language folder.
 If you have a translations for a new language or improvements for one, get in touch with me.